awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-ubuntu.md

 1. You can use the following script if you need to install SSM Agent on an on\-premises server or if you need to reinstall the agent\.
 **Important**
 SSM Agent is installed by default on instances created from Ubuntu Server 16\.04 LTS 64\-bit AMIs with an identifier of `20180627` or later\.
 Instances created from AMIs with earlier identifiers, for example `20171121.1` and `20180522`, should continue to use deb installers\.
-If SSM Agent is installed on your instance in conjunction with a Snap and you install or update SSM Agent using a deb installer package, the installation or SSM Agent operations may fail\.
+If SSM Agent is installed on your instance in conjunction with a Snap and you install or update SSM Agent using a deb installer package, the installation or SSM Agent operations might fail\.

    Create a temporary directory on the instance\.